f4exb/sdrangel/plugins/channelrx/demodpager/readme.md

 * Even PE - Number of even parity errors detected in the code words of the message.
 * BCH PE - Number of uncorrectable BCH parity errors detected in the code words of the message.

 Right clicking on the table header allows you to select which columns to show.
-The columns can be reorderd by left clicking and dragging the column header.
+The columns can be reordered by left clicking and dragging the column header.
 Right clicking on an item in the table allows you to copy the value to the clipboard.